the garden twins run a 'thomas the tank engine' instagram page

 It sounds cliché but twins and bandmates Wyatt and Fletcher Shears literally finish each other's sentences.
-More than just the name they've given The Garden's eclectic genre-defying sound, Vada Vada is their whole world; a world of endless fun and complete acceptance that we kinda wish we lived in too.
+More than just the name they've given, The Garden's eclectic genre-defying sound, Vada Vada, is their whole world: a world of endless fun and complete acceptance that we kinda wish we lived in, too.
 Their performances are electric, both giving their all throughout sets of freak-out songs on drums and bass while somehow maintaining a casual air of cool that so many bands crucially lack.
 Having just toured Australia and South East Asia, we caught up with the boys on the London date of their European run, right before they showed Rough Trade East the most action it's ever seen ft.
 Wyatt swinging from the lighting rig.
 As they say at the start of their brilliant second album, haha, "this is my life and this is how I want to live it.
 Take control of your life, stand up straight and shake your head."
 Do it.

 Where will you guys be for Halloween?

-Fletcher: It's our favourite holiday!
+Fletcher: It's our favorite holiday!

 Wyatt: …back in Cali!